microsoft/MSLab/README.md

 ## Step 7 Right-click and run with PowerShell Deploy.ps1

- * Deploy.ps1 will deploy servers as specified in Labconfig.ps1 By default, it will deploy servers for S2D Hyperconverged [scenario](https://github.com/Microsoft/WSLab/tree/master/Scenarios)
+ * Deploy.ps1 will deploy servers specified by Labconfig.ps1.
+By default, it will deploy servers for S2D Hyperconverged [scenario](https://github.com/Microsoft/WSLab/tree/master/Scenarios).

 ![](/Screenshots/Deploy.png)